UNITED WAY FUNDING OPPORTUNITIES

 UNITED WAY OF Greater Charlotte

-United Way of Greater Charlotte awards millions in grants each year to nonprofit agencies that are building stronger neighborhoods, advancing racial equity and economic mobility, and providing a safety net for those who need it most across the Charlotte region.
+United Way of Greater Charlotte awards millions of dollars in grants each year to nonprofit agencies that are building stronger neighborhoods and pathways towards economic opportunity, plus providing a safety net for those who need it most across the Charlotte region.

 All grant applications will be assessed through a community-led review process, during which staff and dedicated volunteers evaluate and identify the local collaborations and approaches that can create a lasting impact.